 Let’s say, your business is selling notebooks.
 On an average daily selling of those notebooks is around 35.
 It takes approximately 7 days to replenish the stock again.

 Now let’s say exam season has arrived and the demand for notebooks has raised.
 You observed that on a particular day the number of notebooks sold went up to 60 in a day.
-Also due to bad weather, your supplier wasn’t able to supply to notebook stocks to your warehouse in the estimated time and you received it after 12 days.
+Also due to bad weather, your supplier wasn’t able to supply the notebook stock to your warehouse in the estimated time and you received it after 12 days.

 So for the notebooks, the safety stock level would be: